Loss and Protracted Family Separation among Refugee Children and Youth: Examining Post-migration Impacts and Service Needs

 Keywords: refugee, youth, children, loss, separation, policy, advocacy, family separation and loss, social determinants of health, protracted separation, wellbeing, mental health, PTSD, trauma

-Go to: Methodology, Findings, Knowledge Mobilization, Video, Publications & Reports
+Go to: Full Infographic, Methodology, Findings, Knowledge Mobilization, Video, Publications & Reports

 Overview: This study combined findings from a scoping review with experiential data from refugee youth and service providers to summarize evidence about the impacts of family loss and separation on refugee youth.
 The research team developed a list of resources for refugee youth, a practitioner toolkit for conducting research with refugee youth, and a policy statement.

 Objective: To explore how family loss and separation affect refugee young and to identify policies and services that support the wellbeing of these youth.